-Delivery Program - this 4 year document outlines how the community's priorities and wishes will be achieved during the term of Council.
+Delivery Program - this 4 year document outlines how the community's priorities and wishes Council in the Community Strategic Plan will be achieved during the term of Council.

 Operational Plan - this is an annual plan that details Council's activities and budget for each year of the Delivery Program.